 To maintain and create balanced communities, Local Lettings Initiatives (LLIs) can be part of the HOME Argyll Allocations Policy.
-Any LLIs will apply only to geographically defined areas and any changes made to this policy will be designed to meet specific local aims.
-Any initiative will have clear outcomes and will be supported by evidence as to why it is required.
+Any LLIs will apply only to geographically defined areas and any changes made to this policy will be designed to meet specific local aims where there is evidence that the allocation policy is not delivering the aims of balanced and sustainable communities.

+Any initiative will have clear targeted outcomes, will be time limited, and will be supported by evidence as to why it is required.